 The right way to brush your teeth

-If you’re like me, and you spent most of your life scrubbing away forcefully at your teeth to make sure no germ survived the process, stop now.
+If you’re like me, you spent most of your life scrubbing away forcefully at your teeth to make sure no germ survived the process.
+Well, stop that right now.
 This can push back your gums and expose the roots of your teeth, leading to tooth sensitivity and possibly even the need for gum surgery.
-Some people’s gums are thicker than others, and thicker gums can hold up to this kind of punishment better than thin ones.
-But if you have thin gums, this form of brushing can really damage them before you’re forty, as I learned firsthand.
+(Trust me, gum surgery is hideous and disgusting and expensive.)

 - Where to brush.
 Be absolutely sure to brush every surface of every tooth.
 That means the backs and fronts, plus the bottoms/tops of your molars.
 Also brush the backs of your back molars.
-Brush your tongue to remove some of the bacteria that grows on it and then jumps on your teeth later.
+Brush your tongue to remove some of the bacteria that grows on it.
 (You can also use a tongue scraper for this.)

 - How often.
 Various studies contradict each other, but my dentists still recommend you brush at least twice a day.
-If you seem to develop tartar faster than some people (something like 10% of people do – I’m one of them), you may need to brush after each and every meal.
-Something else that’s helped me greatly is buying those little plastic toothpicks and “picking” my teeth after every meal and snack.
-There’s a huge variety of these products, and you can browse them here: there are little skinny brushes, little sticks with floss, interestingly-shaped wooden toothpicks and more.
-What works for you depends on much room you have between your teeth.
+If you seem to develop tartar faster than some people, you may need to brush after each and every meal.
+I found brushing 3 times a day made my teeth sensitive.
+I brush twice and use a little plastic toothpick to “pick” my teeth after every meal and snack.

 - Flossing.
 Even if you use picks after meals, it’s still wise to floss at least once a day.
 The trick with floss is to sort of wrap it around the side of each tooth as best you can, and then work it up and down.
 This cleans a good chunk of the surface that’s likely to accumulate food bits.